Juazeiro do Norte

 Juazeiro do Norte is a city in the state of Ceará state in northeastern Brazil.
 It is located 491 km south of the state capital Fortaleza in the semiarid sertão.
-The municipality has a population of 276,264 (2020 official estimate) and covers 248 km².
+The municipality has a population of 176,264 (2020 official estimate) and covers 248 km2.

 Juazeiro do Norte is best known as the base of the charismatic priest and politician Padre Cícero (Cícero Romão Batista) (1844-1934).
 A pilgrimage in his honour takes place every November, attracting thousands of followers.

 The city is served by Orlando Bezerra de Menezes Airport.
 Juazeiro do Norte is connected to the nearby city of Crato by a commuter rail line called the Cariri Metro that opened in 2009–2010.

+Juazeiro do Norte Have one Sister City: